h2oai/sparkling-water/doc/src/site/sphinx/ml/sw_target_encoder.rst

 Target Encoding in Sparkling Water
 ==================================
 Target Encoding in Sparkling Water is a mechanism of converting categorical features to continues features based on the mean calculated from values of the label (target) column.
+See also :ref:`parameters_H2OTargetEncoder`.

 An example of converting a categorical feature to continues with Target Encoder (`Town_te` is a produced column):